 Donors Double Their Donations

-DCF successfully completed its first of 10 “Double Your Donation” endowment matching programs in April 2008 – growing the Foundation’s endowment for the community by $550,000 in just 11 days.
+DCF successfully completed its first of 11 “Double Your Donation” endowment matching programs in April 2008 – growing the Foundation’s endowment for the community by $550,000 in just 11 days.
 The Foundation’s goal for the matching program was to celebrate DCF’s 10th Anniversary with a gift encouraging philanthropy through endowment in the Dearborn County community.
+The City of Lawrenceburg, DCF and Dearborn County have all provided matching funds over the years.
 The first matching program began on April 1 and was over by April 11, when the last of the $275,000 in endowment matching funds were matched.
 DCF matched $1-for-$1 contributions made to new or existing endowments – doubling the original donation by contributors.
-Since that first endowment matching program, DCF has completed nine other matching campaigns, including the most recent, which began on May 1, 2017.
-The 2017 matching program was so successful that the $100,000 available were matched in less than 30 minutes.
-From its beginning in 2008 through 2017, generous contributions by donors during the matching program have increased the Foundation’s Endowment for the community by nearly $3.3 million.
-For 10 years, the program continues to inspire philanthropy with more than 50 new endowment funds established to support educational needs of students in our county and to help charitable organizations that make a positive impact on the lives of community members.
+Since that first endowment matching program, DCF has completed 10 other matching campaigns, including the most recent, which began in early June 2018.
+The 2018 matching program was so successful that the $91,500 available were matched in less than 30 minutes.
+From its beginning in 2008 through 2018, generous contributions by donors during the matching program have increased the Foundation’s Endowment for the community by $3.5 million.
+The program continues to inspire philanthropy with more than 50 new endowment funds established to support educational needs of students in our county and to help charitable organizations that make a positive impact on the lives of community members.

 Foundation Moves To New Office